goauthentik/authentik/website/integrations/sources/discord/index.md

 Now bind this policy to the chosen authentication flows for the Discord OAuth source.

-### Store oauth info in attribute and create avatar attribute from discord avatar
+### Store OAuth info in attribute and create avatar attribute from Discord avatar

 :::info
 Ensure that the Discord OAuth source in 'Federation & Social login' has the additional `guilds.members.read` scopes added under the 'Protocol settings'.